Welcome to the Department of Pesticide Regulation

 (B) At least four hours have elapsed since the end of the application;

-(C) Inhalation exposure does not exceed the applicable pesticide product labeling standard or, for greenhouses, the ventilation criteria in Section 6769 have been met;
+(C) Inhalation exposure does not exceed the applicable pesticide product labeling standard or, for enclosed space, the ventilation criteria in section 6769 have been met;

 (D) Exposure is minimal and limited to the feet, legs (below the knees), hands, and forearms (below the elbows);